kenirwin/FacetFilter/README.md

 </html>
 ```

+#### Alternate schema & data setup

+You can put the schema and data in a single file as shown above, or have separate files.
+If using separate files, replaces the `schemaAndDataFile` with `schemaFile: '...'` and `dataFile: '...'`.

+### Configuration

-Once you have copied this code, there are several options to configure
+Once you have copied this code, there are several options to configure.

 #### Required elements

 - `facetDivId` is the selector for the div where you want the facets to display, e.g. `'#facets'`
 - `contentDivId` is the selector for the div where you want the main content to display, e.g. `'objects'`

-#### Semi-required: must include EITHER `dataFile` OR `data` & `schema` objects
+#### Semi-required: must include EITHER `dataAndSchemaFile` OR `dataFile` & `schemaFile` objects

-- `dataFile`: should point to the JSON object described above, including both a `data` and a `schema` object.
+- `dataAndDataFile`: should point to the JSON object described above, including both a `data` and a `schema` object.
-- `data`: pass a JavaScript object instead of a data file. if used, must also pass a `schema` object.
+- `dataFile`: pass a JavaScript object instead of a data file. if used, must also pass a `schemaFile` object.
-- `schema`: pass a JavaScript object instead of a data file. if used, must also pass a `data` object.
+- `schemaFile`: pass a JavaScript object instead of a data file. if used, must also pass a `dataFile` object.

 #### Optional Formatter